Do you ever hear a song that you can’t get out of your head?

 Think Chief Empathy Officer won’t be a thing?
 Then check out this article about job ads from the future.

-I think all this hits me so hard because I went through a personal loss last year.
+I think all this hits me so hard because I went through a personal loss the other year.
 I was “rolling down in the deep” for a while.
 I, like Akash Nigam, felt most like myself behind a keyboard.
 No one on LinkedIn or Twitter knew what I was going through.
 I could escape for brief moments in time.
-I started writing more to the point where Cathy asked me to join her at Futures Intelligence Group!
+I started writing more to the point where Cathy asked me to join her at Futures Intelligence Group (now Journey)!

 After a while, I no longer felt that I was in the darkness.